kunshksingh/BlindEyes/README.md

 Every few seconds, you will be able to hear a sweeping radar sound that circles around you with spatial sound.
 That circling sound indicates is there to help you understand your distance from the objects/walls around you?

 Want to do this manually?

 Say "toggle" to turn off/on the automatic sweeping radar sound.

 Say "pulse" to manually toggle a single iteration of the circling sound

 # FAQ/Common Errors

 **Q. How do I fix the deployment error "Bootstrapper could not connect to machine" ?**

 A. Very common error with building to Hololens 2.
 To fix this error, unplug your Hololens 2 from your laptop and replug it in.
 Make sure you **DO NOT** exit out of the .sln file while you do so.
 Ensure steps 4-6 are true and that your top bar still has device selected.
 Finally, rebuild/redeploy the .sln by clicking the same green play button with no color fill.

+**Q. Can I disable visual artifacts created by each sound?"

+A. Of course!
+In the Hierarchy, navigate to the _MRTK XR Rig>Camera Offset>Main Camera_ and look for the script component "Audio Player."
+In AudioPlayer, comment out lines 12, 23, and 24.
+No more debug points!

 ## Sources